dmattie/aircrush/crush/README.md

 Singularity container:  Thanks!
 It took a little tweaking from the docker version they provided, but the singularity container works fine!
 If you run into any bugs setting one up, feel free to give me a shout (pcamach2@illinois.edu)

+Createing tasks in heartbeat:  payload in reository malformed, parameters is dict and pipeline isn't guid